ks982579/ksulldev-astro/src/pages/notes/data-science/hands-on-machine-learning.md

 **Reinforcement learning** is very different from what we have previously discussed.
 It has a learning system that we call an _agent_.
 It observes the environment, selects and performs actions, and receives _rewards_ in return, or _penalties_.
 It learns on its own what the best strategy is, called a _policy_, to get the most reward over time.

+The book also throws in an example of using Scikit-Learn for a quick linear regression model (p.
+25).
+It is really cool how easy it is.

+### Main Challenges of Machine Learning

+p.
+27